 As well as being lower in carbs, wholewheat pasta is high in fiber and a source of iron and other important vitamins.

-With a pasta roller, it becomes remarkably easy to prepare your own pasta at home.
+With a pasta maker, it becomes remarkably easy to prepare your own pasta at home.
 That way, you know exactly what’s gone into making it.

 With homemade pasta, you can select the best flour; you can choose whether to incorporate eggs or not; and you can control the addition of salts while keeping it fresh and preservative-free.